You thought you’d write your blog and they (site visitors) would come.

 - Always ask for a retweet in your tweets – use words like ‘Pls RT’, ‘Please retweet’, etc.

 - Tweet at the right time – Use TweetDeck or Buffer to schedule tweets; use Follower Wonk to determine when is the best time to send out tweets.
 Think about the times people will be online (in the evenings, weekends, etc.)

-- Write shorter Facebook posts – According to a Track Social study, the Facebook Response Score drops drastically once post length is more than 140 characters .
+- Write shorter Facebook posts – According to a Track Social study (study no longer available on the web), the Facebook Response Score drops drastically once post length is more than 140 characters .
 Short and sweet is best.

 - Use screenshots of your articles or relevant images in all Google+, Twitter, and Facebook shares.

 - Create a business page for your site but also offer information on your personal homepage, so your family and friends can follow your blog, too.